 Conclusion

-We have discussed the different activities in the product concept development process such as the identify the customer needs, concept development, selection, setting specifications, project planning, prototyping.
+We have discussed the different activities in the product concept development process such as identifying the customer needs, concept development, selection, setting specifications, project planning, prototyping.
 If you have any further thoughts on this topic, let us know in the comment section below.

 Leave a Reply